hapax/hapax.github.io/research.md

 orbiting the nucleus, or [cats trapped in radioactive boxes](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat).
 But if we add many of these small fuzzy things together, they must be described by *both* gravity and quantum mechanics.
-Because they describe such different realms, gravity and quantum mechanics are hard to reconcile, and a combined theory of *quantum gravity* remains one of the holy grails of theoretical physics.
+Because gravity and quantum
+mechanics usually apply to such radically different domains, they are hard to reconcile, and a combined theory of *quantum gravity* is one of the holy grails of theoretical physics.

 <figure>
     <div style="text-align:center"><img src